- THE ATHENAEUM

 - FM YOUNG WRITERS COMPETITION

-The Art Work of Far East Prisoners of War (FEPOW)’
+‘Liverpool School of Tropical Medicine and the Far East Prisoners of War connections’

 Thursday 18 April 2019 – 6:30 for 7:00pm

 £25.00 per person, including a reception drink, two-course supper and a donation to the speaker’s foundation.

 Baked Salmon and Shellfish Crepe with Parmesan, Tarragon Sauce

 Asparagus, Pomme Noisettes

 Presentation – 7:00-7:45pm

 The Newsroom will be open following supper.